By Karen Jarldane and Dominique Susani

 I was surprised to find out that Drombeg wasn’t just a stone circle, It was a megalithic healing site.
 All of the megalithic sites have to do with fertility and Drombeg was true to form.
 A spring inside a stone structure is connected to fertility.
 Next to it is a structure with connecting circles.
 I was eager to explore the area.
 What surprises waited for us?

 We started with the Stone circle and found that the solstices played a part in the energy make up.
 Drombeg is aligned with the summer and winter solstices.
 The recumbent stone is aligned with the winter solstice sunset and the portal stones on the opposite side are aligned with the summer solstice sunrise.
-The moon however seems to be more important because of a secret place on one of the stones.
+The moon, however, seems to be more important because of a secret place on one of the stones.

 The most northern lunar rise goes right through this very interesting point on the right portal stone.
 There is an indentation that looks like a hand shape.
 When you put your hand there something actually happens to the stone circle!
 It is activated, which means it is more powerful and you can feel the healing energies more strongly.

 My surprise with this activation point is what happened in the photos we took.
 As you can see, lots of orbs decided to show up!
 I think it must be a very special energetic point.
-In the next couple photos, Dominique is showing you exactly where the indentation is!
+In the next couple of photos, Dominique is showing you exactly where the indentation is!

 Because this point is connected to the moon, there is a link to the psyche.
 The stone circle opens the 7th chakra as well.
 If you are going to activate the circle, be aware that your thoughts are very important because of the psyche connection.
 It is fun to do this with another person, that way you can take turns being in the middle, while the other person activates the circle.
 Quiet your mind and give thanks and love for this experience and your friend will thank you for the wonderful energy!

 Drombeg Stone Circle contains 17 stones.
-In the tradition, 17 is the number of the initiate.
+In the Master Builder tradition, 17 is the number of the initiate.
 Sometimes on petroglyphs, you will find a picture of a shaman with 17 feathers.
 This circle could have been used for initiations, which makes sense since it is connected to the 7th chakra and the psyche.

 The next place to visit at Drombeg is a set of 3 circles of stones that look reminiscent of a woman’s body.
 They are very similar to the Mother Goddess temples in Malta.
 During our onsite analysis, we discovered the biggest circle opens the 1st and 2nd chakras.
 The second circle opens the 3rd, 4th, 5th chakras.
-Then the smallest circle, opens the energy of the entire energy system including the 6th and 7th chakras.
+Then the smallest circle opens the energy of the entire energy system including the 6th and 7th chakras.
 It is a nice place to visit and receive an alignment before going over to the springs and fertility area.
 Make sure you stand in the center of each of these circles.
 That is where the energy is the strongest.

 The place of the springs is definitely a female fertility place.
 Springs are common features found in many fertility places.
 The spring is connected underground to a rectangular pool.
 The pool is made with the measurements of the golden mean.
 The golden mean is one of the basic rhythms in the development of all living things.
 It is in the DNA of all living structures from the smallest plants to the largest solar system and galaxies.
 Dominique hasn’t been able to figure out why they used this dimension.
 It is the first time he has seen the Golden Mean used at a megalithic site.
 At the east end of the rectangular pool, there is a little round place to stand.
 This is the fertility point for women!
 If you stand there, you can feel your 2nd chakra begin to open and align!
 As you can see I liked the spot!

 In conclusion, Drombeg Stone Circle is a very nice place to visit when traveling to the emerald isle of Ireland.
 It has some good energetic points to feel and enjoy that raise your vibration and clean your energy system.
 It was fun learning another secret about stone circles as well.
 Who knew there were special places in the stones themselves that can be used to activate the energy of the stone circle?
 I sure didn’t!!
 I can’t wait for my next stone circle adventure, who knows what we will find there.
-I am always surprised about what we discover On the Trail with the Master Builders!

 To learn more about the Drombeg a friend of ours has written an amazing book called: Secrets of Drombeg – The Stone Circle and Fulacht Fladh.
 You can find out more and preorder it here.

 We would love to hear about your experiences at stone circles or Drombeg!
-Leave your comments below!